Saturday, 20 December 2025

 Who is to deliver me from this body of death?
 (Paul of Tarsus)

-Paul is speeking about the common condition of mankind - the tension between our everyday selves and the selves we aspire to be.
+Paul is speaking about the common condition of mankind - the tension between our everyday selves and the selves we aspire to be.
 We live with the tension by ignoring it, thinking this is the normal state of human existence.
 Or, we use other people as the yardstick of goodness and judging ourselves against them, believe we are as good as most and better than some.

 But can we entirely shake off the sense of an independent absolute standard, a law of love, against which we fall short?